Austin-R-Smith/Airbnb-Scrape-and-Analysis-in-Small-MT-Towns/README.md

 # Capstone
-Effect of short-term rentals on Yellowstone Gate Towns
+Effect of short-term rentals on small towns in Montana.